sonic-net/SONiC/doc/voq/lag_hld.md

 ### 3.1 Configuration

-* The **LAG configuration** in chassis is same as is done in non-chassis system except that the chassis LAG (system LAG) requires configuration of an additional attribute called "system_lag_id" in the PORTCHANNEL table.
-The system_lag_id is a non-zero number.
-This number is unique across the chassis system, which is used to indentify the correct lag while sending traffic across the chassis on LAG.
+* A new configuration attribute called the "system_lag_id" is added to the PORTCHANNEL table.
+This attribute is required only for a Distributed VOQ System and must have a unique value for each LAG in the system.
+No other **LAG configuration** changes are required.
-* No changes in **LAG Member** configuration and **LAG Interface** configutations.
+* Also no changes are required for **LAG Member** configuration and **LAG Interface** configurations.
 PORTCHANNEL_MEMBER table and PORTCHANNEL_INTERFACE table are used in the same way how they are used in non-chassis system.

 ### 3.2 Modules Design